IIIImaging/BrightnessCorrector/README.md

 # BrightnessCorrector
-An ImageJ plugin to correct an image according for his background.
+An ImageJ plugin to correct an image for his background.